 The best area of Riverside is the Canyon Crest area, as well as the Mission Grove and Orangecrest areas.

-The area around campus is good, but can be dangerous at night, as well as East Riverside in general.
+The area around the campus is good but can be dangerous at night, as well as East Riverside in general.

 Downtown is also good and has many nice places to visit.

-It really is a big city so it really varies where you go; just be as careful as you would in any other place.
+It is a big city so it varies where you go; just be as careful as you would in any other place.

-There is a couple of places that could be considered dangerous areas and where homeless people hang out but the police in Riversude are pretty efficient about watching out in those areas.
+There is a couple of places that could be considered dangerous areas and where homeless people hang out but the police in Riverside are pretty efficient about watching out in those areas.